Tooth Fairy 2: Plot

 Larry Guthrie (Larry the Cable Guy), a dreamer from a small town, is awarded the title of "Metro County Miracle."
 While on his way to a child's birthday party, Larry and his girlfriend Brooke (Erin Beute) stop at a raffle for a Camaro convertible.
 Larry puts his name in the raffle, against Brooke’s will, and wins the chance to get the car.
 In order to win, Larry has three chances to knock down two bowling pins on either side of the lane.
 On his third try, with both bowling pins left, he slips on nacho cheese sauce and successfully knocks down the pins with the bowling ball.
-Some time later, after Larry and Brooke end their relationship, Larry finds out that Brooke is engaged to the hot shot of the town, Beauregard "Bo" Billings (David Mackey).
+Some time later, after Larry and Brooke end their relationship, Larry finds out that Brooke is engaged to the hotshot of the town, Beauregard "Bo" Billings (David Mackey).
 Bo Billings is a candidate for mayor of the town, which motivates Larry to attempt to win her back.

-In order to win back Brooke's affection, Larry volunteers at the local after school program that Brooke runs.
-On his first day volunteering, he tells one of the children that the Tooth Fairy isn't real deeply upsetting the little boy Gabe, and making him doubt the realness of the Tooth Fairy.
+In order to win back Brooke's affection, Larry volunteers at the local after-school program that Brooke runs.
+On his first day volunteering, he tells one of the children that the Tooth Fairy isn't real, deeply upsetting the little boy Gabe, and making him doubt the realness of the Tooth Fairy.

-That night Larry is approached by a Tooth Fairy named Nyx and gets a head-to-toe pink fairy outfit, who tells him he is a substitute Tooth Fairy, and must collect ten teeth in ten days.
-Larry is given fairy dust to help him, and is told if he fails to collect ten teeth, his greatest memory will be taken away.
+That night, Larry is approached by a Tooth Fairy named Nyx and gets a head-to-toe pink fairy outfit, who tells him he is a substitute Tooth Fairy and must collect ten teeth in ten days.
+Larry is given fairy dust to help him and is told that if he fails to collect ten teeth, his greatest memory will be taken away.

 Larry awakens from what he thought was a dream, but soon finds out he was wrong.
 The following night, he turns into the Tooth Fairy and goes to collect his first tooth.
-He manages to collect it, with some difficulty but is very proud of his abilities.
-The next night he turns into the Tooth Fairy again.
+He manages to collect it, with some difficulty, but is very proud of his abilities.
+The next night, he turns into the Tooth Fairy again.